 It’s gradual.
 While Xanax brings immediate calm, Buspirone helps build long-term resilience to anxiety.

-Many Reddit users search “Buspirone vs Xanax Reddit” to compare real-world experiences, but always consult your psychiatrist before making medication decisions.
+Many patients search “Buspirone vs Xanax Reddit” to compare real-world experiences, but clinical guidance is always safer than online anecdotes.

 Buspirone Side Effects: